Frequently Asked Questions

 The first thing you’ll want to do is complete your FAFSA application.
 FAFSA stands for the Free Application for Federal Student Aid.
 The online application can be found at www.fafsa.gov.
 You will need your income tax information from the previous year to complete the application.
 If you are a student under the age of 24, you will also need this information from your parents to complete the application.
 If you need help or have questions regarding the FAFSA, please contact the Financial Aid Office by calling 405.733.7424.
 This office is located in the Student Services Building, room 200.

 The scholarships available at Rose State College can be found on the Financial Aid webpage.
 You can also apply for most of the scholarships online.
-Graduating seniors who want to apply for Leadership Scholarships can find an application in the Student Welcome Center located in the Student Services Building, room 107.
+Graduating seniors who want to apply for Leadership Scholarships can do so online beginning January 1 of their senior year.
+Leadership scholarship applications are due by 5:00 p.m. the first Monday in March.
+More information can be found in the Student Welcome Center located in the Student Services Building, room 107.
 For more information on scholarships, call 405.733.7372.

 What is the first step I take to attend college?